Here's the text.

 <Answer>

-Q8 Why is cooling turned on even though it is a cold season?
+Q8 Why is air conditioning turned on even though it is cold?

 <Answer>

-The air conditioning system inside the car is automatically controlled, and air conditioning or blowout may be entered throughout the year depending on the temperature and congestion situation inside the car.
+The air conditioning equipment inside the car is automatically controlled, and air conditioning or air blowing may enter throughout the year depending on the temperature and congestion inside the car.

-Q9 What is the time when the heating is operating?
+Q9 What is the time when the heating is running?

 <Answer>

-Heating works all year round.
-Also, even in winter, heating may not work depending on the temperature, humidity, congestion, and outside air temperature.
+Heating works throughout the year.
+In addition, even in winter, heating may not operate depending on the temperature, humidity, congestion, and outside air temperature inside the car.

-Q10 In the morning commuting time, the subway car is cold (winter).
+Q10 During commuting hours in the morning, the inside of the subway is cold (winter).

 <Answer>

-Due to the low outside air temperature in winter, vehicles stopped at an outdoor depot may take some time from the heating is turned on to the inside of the car.
+In winter, the outside air temperature is low, so vehicles stopped at outdoor depots may take some time from the heating to the warm inside of the car.

-Q11 What is the set temperature of the air conditioner?
+Q11 What is the set temperature of the air conditioning?

 <Answer>

-The approximate air conditioning setting temperature is as shown in the following table.
+The approximate air conditioning setting temperature is shown in the following table.

-It may fluctuate depending on the congestion rate and time of day.
+It may vary depending on the congestion rate and time of day in the car.

 Summer24-26 degrees26-27 degrees